 However, the dental tourism industry in the Philippines is still being developed.
 The quality of dental clinics, even those within Metro Manila, is still hit-or-miss.
 Some clinics have facilities that are comparable to those in developed countries, while other clinics’ standards might not be up to par.

-But if you do some research, you should be able to find clinics that offer inexpensive yet excellent dental services.
+If you move here, you should do some research to find clinics that offer inexpensive yet excellent dental services.

 A majority of dentists in the Philippines graduated from reputable dentistry schools in the country.
 Dentistry courses offered in local schools are patterned after the dental school curriculum in the US and take six years to complete.